filecoin-project/filecoin-docs/content/en/storage-provider/architecture/sealing-pipeline/index.md

 In order to seal at a decent rate it, and to make use of all the sealing capacity in a PC1-server, you will run multiple PC1 workers in parallel on a system.
 More about this in the chapter on [Sealing Rate]({{<relref "sealing-rate">}}).
 Sealing multiple sectors multiplies the requirements on CPU cores, RAM and scratch space by the amount of sectors done in parellel.

-Even on enterprise hardware the process of sealing one 32GiB sector takes around 3 hours.
+Even on enterprise hardware the process of sealing one 32GiB sector takes around **3 hours**.

 ## PreCommit 2 (PC2)
 When PC1 has completed on a given sector, the entire scratch space for that sector (384GiB or 768GiB depending on the sector size) is moved over to the PC2 task.
 This task is typically executed on a different server than the PC1-server because it behaves differently.

 The PC2 task uses the Poseidon hashing algorithm over the Merkle Tree DAG that was created in PC1.
 In short: PC2 validates PC1.

 Where PC1 is very CPU-bound, PC2 is executed on GPU.
 This task is also notably shorter than PC1.
 PC2 typically runs for 10-20 minutes on a capable GPU.
 This requires a GPU of 24+GB memory and 8000+ CUDA cores / shading units (in case of NVIDIA).
 Slower GPU's are possible but might create a bottleneck in the sealing pipeline.

 In case of a [Snap Deal]({{<relref "snap-deals">}}) an existing CC sector is filled with data.
 The PC1-task does not run again but the snapping process employs the PC2 task to add the data to the sector.